Skip to main content

 # In your workspace, start collecting logs

-# Cursor will pick up the new .logs directory in your workspace
+# Cursor will pick up the logs/ directory in your workspace

-# It can then analyze container behavior in real-time
+# It can then analyze logs/latest/combined.jsonl for insights

 Best Practices